 Building a 21st Century Public Education System

 Our goal is to immediately expand access to world-class schools for children and families who have the least access today while creating conditions for continuous improvement and innovation over the long term.
-Our investment approach, grounded in research and insights from fast-improving and innovative public education systems in America and beyond, prioritizes four strategies:
+Our investment approach, grounded in research and insights from fast-improving and innovative public education systems in America and beyond, prioritizes three strategies: